osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/contributing.md

 For my information, check the official documentation: https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/

-{% if cookiecutter.build_system == "poetry" %}
+{% if cookiecutter.build_system == "poetry" -%}
-In addition, you should know that to compile the system of our package we use [Poetry](https://python-poetry.org/), it's a Python package management tool that simplifies the process of building and publishing Python packages.
+In addition, you should know that to build our package we use [Poetry](https://python-poetry.org/), it's a Python package management tool that simplifies the process of building and publishing Python packages.
 It allows us to easily manage dependencies, virtual environments and package versions.
 Poetry also includes features such as dependency resolution, lock files and publishing to PyPI.
 Overall, Poetry streamlines the process of managing Python packages, making it easier for us to create and share our code with others.

-{%- elif cookiecutter.build_system == "flit" %}
+{%- elif cookiecutter.build_system == "flit" -%}
-In addition, you should know that to compile the system of our package we use [Flit](https://flit.pypa.io), it's a Python package that simplifies the process of publishing Python packages.
+In addition, you should know that to build our package we use [Flit](https://flit.pypa.io), it's a Python package that simplifies the process of publishing Python packages.
 It allows us to easily create and publish our packages to PyPI.
 Flit handles the packaging, distribution, and installation of Python packages, making it easier for us to share our code with others.
 It also includes features such as dependency management, versioning, and metadata management.

-{%+ endif -%}
+{%- endif %}

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.